Jean-Noel Kapferer’s Brand Identity Prism is a model that talks about the various facets that helps a business build strong, enduring brand identity.

 - Reflection and Self-image help define the recipient of the communication.
 These then belong to the brand identity.

-Related: More branding concepts
+Related: More branding concepts and theories

 BATheories.com is managed by a group of educators from Mumbai.
 We also manage the website StudyMumbai.com.
 Our panel includes experienced professionals and lecturers with a background in management.
 BATheories is where we talk about the various business theories and models for BA (Business Administration) students.